pinga-lab/magnetic-radial-inversion/code/anitapolis/README.md

 ## Data

-The magnetic data presented here are a piece of the data provided by the Brazilian Geoligal Service (CPRM - www.cprm.gov.br), which are available in http://geosgb.cprm.gov.br/.
+The magnetic data presented here are a processed piece of the raw magnetic data provided by the
+Brazilian Geoligal Service (CPRM - www.cprm.gov.br), which are available in http://geosgb.cprm.gov.br/.